IMG 7099 japan airlines,jal,business class,A350

 I booked this flight through Alaska Airlines’ Mileage Plan.
 I gathered enough points through a welcome bonus and completion of the spend requirement on an Alaska Airlines credit card.
 I then also completed some shopping through the Alaska shopping portal.
 I was then able to book this flight for 80,000 points, and $18.10 in taxes and fees, an exceptional value that is only trumped by booking through American Airlines.

-Specifically, I booked flight JL6, departing JFK at 12:35AM, to arrive at HND at 5:10AM.
-Note that at the time of booking this would be served by a Boeing 777, but as I booked this news starting coming out of changes in JAL’s schedules following the delivery of a second and third A350. then finally last May I noticed a change ins eat assignment which signaled the equipment swap from the 777 to the A350.
+Note that at the time of booking this would be served by a Boeing 777, but soon after news starting coming out of changes in JAL’s schedules following the delivery of a second and third A350.
+Then finally in May I noticed a change in my seat assignment which signaled the equipment swap from the 777 to the A350.
 Rejoice!
-For now and further into the future it seems like this route will be served by the A350.
+By now, the A350 is serving both daily flights between New York-JFK and Tokyo Haneda.

 Check-in experience